 First and foremost is that the market expected the Fed to raise rates so the change Wednesday was already priced into Treasury yields (and by association mortgage rates).
 The movement in Treasury yields after Wednesday's announcement was almost zero.
-In fact almost every single market, commodities, high yield bonds, etc. were impacted very little.
+In fact, almost every single market, commodities, high yield bonds, etc. were impacted very little.
 Thursday morning the market opened to a stronger dollar (which is what happens when you reduce the supply of US dollars).
 Combine that with the fact that foreign economies around the world are struggling.
-Oil rich countries have seen the price of a barrel of oil drop from $61 in the summer to $35 today, and for most of those counties, a recession is sure to ensue very quickly.
-Therefore you have commodities and non-US dollar denominated assets are all taking a hit.
+Oil-rich countries have seen the price of a barrel of oil drop from $61 in the summer to $35 today, and for most of those counties, a recession is sure to ensue very quickly.
+Therefore you have commodities and non-US dollar-denominated assets are all taking a hit.
 That's driving investors into US Treasuries for safety and yield that is backed by an appreciating US Dollar.
 Why appreciating?

 The Fed also (via the dot plots) indicated they expect to raise rates four times in 2016, leaving the benchmark overnight rate at 1.375%.
-This means they plan to reduce the supply of US dollars further in 2016, 2017 and 2018.
+This means they plan to reduce the supply of US dollars further in 2016, 2017, and 2018.
 The US dollar becomes an asset of reduced supply, which in turn raises its price.
-There is an increase demand for dollars as well as we are seeing in the Treasury market with the 10yr now at 2.25% versus 2.30% Wednesday.
+There is an increased demand for dollars as well as we are seeing in the Treasury market with the 10yr now at 2.25% versus 2.30% Wednesday.

 Short Term Versus Long Term Rates

 I would expect volatility in the first quarter of 2016.
 It really depends on how economic data from Q4 2015 and early 2016 looks along with how the entire economy adjusts to the new normal of a supposedly rising interest rate environment with low inflation and an appreciating dollar (and don't forget about jobs).
-Each individually will have a dramatic impact on demand for Treasuries as well as the expectations for the Fed.
+Each individual will have a dramatic impact on demand for Treasuries as well as the expectations for the Fed.